-resolution in space and time.
-Thus, these conditions might make the LP-relaxations in the branch-and-cut scheme more complex and their solution more time consuming.
 Many of these state constraints are redundant because neighboring grid points do not differ much in their function values, and hence one might be able to enforce only a few of them during the branch-and-cut process to find an optimum that already fulfills them all.
 If this is the case, it is also an optimal solution for the original problem.
 Constraints that are unlikely to cut off feasible solutions found in the branch-and-cut process are often referred to as lazy constraints and can be treated specially in the solution process by using a callback.
-The so-called lazy constraint callback allows adding these constraints to the model on demand, speeding up the solution of the LP relaxations at the cost of making branching decisions based on incomplete information.
+The so-called lazy constraint callback allows adding these constraints to the model on demand, speeding up the solution of the LP relaxations at the cost of making branching decisions based on incomplete information and requiring to resolve the LP relaxations whenever one is found to be violated.
 The addition of these constraints has to be done carefully.
 If all constraints that are violated are added in every callback, the amount of additional constraints might not be much less than the original one, and the speedup would be negligible.
 Therefore, we implemented it as given in the pseudocode of Algorithm 1, which is executed whenever an incumbent is found.